Labs

 • Week 6 Lab: Genetic Circuits Part 1

 Gibson Assembly Lab This week we performed a Gibson Assembly to clone chromophore-mutant inserts into the mUAV backbone.
-Here are some photo highlights from the lab.
-Setting up the PCR reactions — pipetting primers, template, and master mix into tubes Loading samples into the E-Gel EX Invitrogen cassette for gel electrophoresis
+A few photo highlights from the lab.
+Setting up the PCR reactions: pipetting primers, template, and master mix into tubes.
+Loading samples into the E-Gel EX Invitrogen cassette for gel electrophoresis.

 • Week 7 Lab: Genetic Circuits Part 2

 This week we designed a 2-layer intracellular neural network circuit and simulated its behavior.
 Our team designed a comet.
-The heatmap of the circuit’s predicted output across X1 and X2 input space produced a comet-shaped gradient, with high expression concentrated in the low-X1/low-X2 corner and a tail fading diagonally across the landscape.
-Circuit design spreadsheet: our poly-transfection mix with Csy4, CasE, mNeonGreen, and fluorescent markers
+The heatmap of the circuit’s predicted output across X1 and X2 input space produced a comet-shaped gradient: high expression concentrated in the low-X1 / low-X2 corner, with a tail fading diagonally across the landscape.
+Circuit design spreadsheet.
+Our poly-transfection mix with Csy4, CasE, mNeonGreen, and fluorescent markers.

 • Week 10 Lab: Advanced Imaging